A PushMetrics agent at the center, surrounded by the things it can do: SQL, charts, email, Slack, Tableau and memory

 Build charts

-Turn results into interactive charts you can hover, zoom, and share.
+Turn the numbers into a Plotly chart you can hover, zoom, and share.

 Send emails

-Draft and send emails with tables, charts, and attachments to the right people.
+Draft and send emails to the right people, with tables, charts, and CSV attachments.

 Post to Slack